IkigaiLabsETH/satoshis/CURSOR.md

+# 15 Rules of Vibe Coding

+	1. Start from a template: Begin your project by cloning a template from GitHub or another source to provide a solid foundation.
+(On cursor, Start from Repo, and paste this link to build a nextjs app that is prebuilt with AI features, database and authorization https://github.com/ansh/template-2)
+	2. Use agent mode: Utilize Cursor’s agent mode (not normal mode) to create, edit, and manage files through natural language commands.
+	3. Use Perplexity: Use perplexity to find new designs and api’s from the web.
+Say that you are creating a nextjs project, and that you want to create x feature, and to give you instructions AND code examples.
+	4. Create new chats in Composer: Open a new Composer chat for each distinct task.
+Keep agent chats short.
+	5. Run locally, test frequently: Use built-in servers to run your app locally and test often to catch issues early.
+	6. Iterate and refine: Embrace rapid iteration—don’t worry about perfect designs initially; improve them step by step.
+	7. Utilize voice-to-text: Use tools like Whispr Flow for faster input, and just vibe.
+	8. Clone and fork wisely: Use GitHub repos as starting templates to accelerate development, or to find inspiration, then customize them to fit your vision.
+	9. Copy errors and paste into Composer agent: When errors occur, copy error messages from your console and paste them into the Composer agent, and more times than not, it will be fixed.
+When dealing with errors, over explain the issue if it’s not fixed the first time.
+	10. Don’t forget you can restore previous Composer chats: Save your work frequently so you can revert to an earlier state if needed.
+	11. Secure your secrets: Always store API keys and sensitive data in environment files rather than hard-coding them.
+	12. Commit often: Push your progress to GitHub regularly to track changes and safeguard your work.
+Cursor can do this for you, just ask the agent.
+	13. Deploy early: Use platforms like Vercel to deploy your app early, to make sure there are no errors on deployment.
+	14. Keep a record of the prompts that work best; reuse them often: Document your most effective prompts to make future development and debugging easier.
+	15. Enjoy the process—just vibe: Embrace the creative journey of vibe coding, experiment, learn, and have fun along the way.
+Just vibe.

+⸻

 # Cursor Best Practices

 This guide outlines best practices for effectively using Cursor to manage project complexity and maximize productivity.